September 10-12, 2004

 St. Peter’s Episcopal Church, New Kent, Virginia

-From St. Peter’s Episcopal Church brochure: Construction on the present building was begun in 1701, with services first held in the new building by 1703.
+From St. Peter’s Episcopal Church website: Construction on the present building was begun in 1701, with services first held in the new building by 1703.
 The unusual ‘stump” tower was added by 1740 to house a bell and provide a meeting place for the Vestry.
 St. Peter’s is the oldest church building of the Episcopal Diocese of Virginia and the fourth oldest church in the Commonwealth.

 The families of Robert Chandler, Jr., and his son William lived in this area and had children baptized at this church.
 The Chandler Family Players reenacted a colonial baptism at the church for the tour group.